-In collaboration with the Garrett County Health Department, GCPS will adopt mitigation measures to minimize the spread of COVID 19 and other infectious diseases.
-GCPS protocols will include elements consistent with current guidance from Garrett County Health Department, Maryland Health
+COVID-19 Safety Protocols

-Department, and the CDC.
+Garrett County Public Schools will operate using universal infection control prevention and will layer other mitigation strategies and additional safety protocols if warranted in collaboration with the Garrett County Health Department.
+Layered mitigation strategies may be implemented based on the COVID-19 hospital admission levels.
+GCPS protocols will include elements consistent with current guidance from Garrett County Health Department, Maryland Health Department, and the CDC.
 CDC guidance can be found by "CLICKING HERE"